goodguyry/AriaComponents/src/Popup/README.md

 ```

 _**`controller`**_ `HTMLElement`
-> The element used to activate the Popup target; required to have a `target`
+> The element used to activate the Popup target; required to have a `aria-controls`
 attribute with a value matching the `id` attribute value of the target element.

 _**`options`**_ `object`